revaldinho/f100l/src/doc/Appendices.rst

 Appendix 2 - Comparison Table of Contemporary Microprocessors
 -------------------------------------------------------------

-The following table is reproduced from
+The following table is reproduced from [15]

-"The Microprocessor Data Manual",
-  Dave Bursky, Hayden Bk.
-Co., US, Dec 1978

 .. image:: ./MicroprocessorTable.png